XRPLF/xrpl-dev-portal/content/reference-rippled.md

 _(Requires the [PayChan amendment](concept-amendments.html#paychan) to be enabled.
 [New in: rippled 0.33.0][])_

-The `account_channels` method creates a signature that can be used to redeem a specific amount of XRP from a payment channel.
+The `channel_authorize` method creates a signature that can be used to redeem a specific amount of XRP from a payment channel.

 #### Request Format
 An example of the request format: